Clelia Warburg Peters (left) and Raja Ghawi.

 “We’re a firm who’s very interested in what it’s actually going to take to think about moving our physical world forward,” Peters said.
 “We’re excited to be part of this broader group of people who are working to drive the industry forward at this point.”

-In the past year, Era has “skewed” toward investing in fintech — financial-focused technology — and raising money from institutional investors rather than strategic investors, Peters said.
-The firm also invested in 10 separate companies this year, three of which are making waves in construction, trade and finance, according to Ghawi.
+In the past year, Era has “skewed” toward investing in fintech — financial-focused technology — marketplaces, hardtech and vertical AI, as well as raising money from institutional investors as opposed to strategic investors, Peters said.
+The firm also invested in 10 separate companies this year, three of which are making waves in construction, property management and finance, according to Ghawi.

 Those include Passive Logic, what Ghawi describes as a “hardware-AI combination product” that automates heating and cooling in buildings; Latii, a construction materials trader for the U.S. and Latin America; and Truehold, a single-family rental company for owners looking to sell and then remain in their homes.